Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 After exploring, head down to the marina for a swim.
 This is a fantastic spot to take a dip without the usual Cinque Terre crowds.

 The rocky coastline makes for a unique swimming experience, though it’s not ideal for little kids.
-Older kids and adventurous swimmers, though?
-They’ll love it.
+Older kids and adventurous swimmers will love it though.

 Marina Di Corniglia For Lunch With A View